 At the parking lot, the trail crosses a suspension bridge and then continues along a well-maintained path for 45 minutes until you reach Lake Sylvan.
 Here you can visit a small viewpoint of the lake and enjoy some pretty spectacular views, and even reflections on a calm day.

-To get to the lake and back takes around 2 hours to complete at a steady pace.
-If you want to do a little more hiking you can hike the Sylvan Lake Loop at the end of the trail.
-This short loop doesn’t follow the edge of the lake though, but it does eventually link back up with the original path back to the parking lot.
+To get to the lake and back takes around 1 hour and 40 mins to complete at a steady pace.
+If you want to do a little more hiking, you can hike the Sylvan Lake Loop at the end of the trail.
+This short loop doesn’t follow the edge of the lake, though, but it does eventually link back up with the original path back to the parking lot.

 8. Tackle the Earnslaw Burn Track

 For those looking for a serious challenge, the Earnslaw Burn Track could just be for you.
-This grueling hike starts on Lovers Leap Road just off Glenorchy-Paradise Road and climbs through the mountains until you reach Mt Earnslaw and its famous hanging glacier.
+This grueling hike starts here just off Glenorchy-Paradise Road and climbs through the mountains until you reach Mt Earnslaw and its famous hanging glacier.

 9. Invincible Gold Mine Track